akostrik/CPP_module_42/README.md

 ## private / public / protected function
 see data modifiers

 ## static function
+* can't be called from other places

+## static member function of a classe
+* does not have a receiver object
+* is basically a normal function that's nested inside of the scope of the class
-Is not associated with a particular object, belongs to the class rather than objects of the class
+* is not associated with a particular object, belongs to the class rather than objects of the class
-Can be called using the class name (if it is public) or through an object (not recommended)
+* can be called using the class name or through an object
+* can directly access only static variables and functions
-No `*this` pointer
+* doesn't have `*this` pointer
-Can directly access other static members (variables or functions), but not non-static members (non-static members belong to an object)
-In the context of function declarations, static = "this function is scoped only to this file and can't be called from other places"
-In the context of member functions, static = "this member function does not have a receiver object.
-It's basically a normal function that's nested inside of the scope of the class"

 Example:
 ```